Iran–Iraq War: Situation at the end of 1986

-Iraq's dynamic defense strategy
+Iraq's dynamic defence strategy

 Faced with their recent defeats in al-Faw and Mehran, Iraq appeared to be losing the war.
 Iraq's generals, angered by Saddam's interference, threatened a full-scale mutiny against the Ba'ath Party unless they were allowed to conduct operations freely.
 In one of the few times during his career, Saddam gave in to the demands of his generals.
 Up to this point, Iraqi strategy was to ride out Iranian attacks.
-However, the defeat at al-Faw led Saddam to declare the war to be Al-Defa al-Mutaharakha (The Dynamic Defense), and announcing that all civilians had to take part in the war effort.
-The universities were closed and all of the male students were drafted into the military.
-Civilians were instructed to clear marshlands to prevent Iranian amphibious infiltrations and to help build fixed defenses.
+However, the defeat at al-Faw led Saddam to declare the war to be Al-Defa al-Mutaharakha (The Dynamic Defence), and announcing that all civilians had to take part in the war effort.

 The government tried to integrate the Shias into the war effort by recruiting many as part of the Ba'ath Party.
-In an attempt to counterbalance the religious fervor of the Iranians and gain support from the devout masses, the regime also began to promote religion and, on the surface, Islamization, despite the fact that Iraq was run by a secular regime.
+In an attempt to counterbalance the religious fervour of the Iranians and gain support from the devout masses, the regime also began to promote religion and, on the surface, Islamisation, despite the fact that Iraq was run by a secular regime.
 Scenes of Saddam praying and making pilgrimages to shrines became common on state-run television.
-While Iraqi morale had been low throughout the war, the attack on al-Faw raised patriotic fervor, as the Iraqis feared invasion.
+While Iraqi morale had been low throughout the war, the attack on al-Faw raised patriotic fervour, as the Iraqis feared invasion.

 Saddam also recruited volunteers from other Arab countries into the Republican Guard, and received much technical support from foreign nations as well.
-While Iraqi military power had been depleted in recent battles, through heavy foreign purchases and support, they were able to expand their military even to much larger proportions by 1988.
+While Iraqi military power had been depleted in recent battles, through heavy foreign purchases and support, they were able to expand their military to much larger proportions by 1988.